xuankimtran/docs-1/pages/katalon-analytics/docs/create-plan.md

     > Notes:
     >
-    > If you have not scheduled any Test Run yet, the calendar view on the **Test Runs** page is empty.
+    > If you have not scheduled any Test Runs yet, the calendar view on the **Test Runs** page is empty.

 2. Click on the **Schedule Test Run** button.